What to do if you’re struggling to pay your energy bills

 This page can help you if you pay for your energy after you use it - for example by monthly direct debit or quarterly bill.
 There are different things you should do if you can't afford to top up your prepayment meter.

 Energy arrears are a 'priority debt'.
 This means you need to pay them before debts like credit cards.
-If you have more than one debt, you should read our 'get help with your debts' guide - or contact your nearest Citizens Advice.
+If you have more than one debt, work out which debts to pay first.

 Agree a payment plan with your supplier